Code-Institute-Submissions/kevinjohnkiely-explore-ireland-project-4_SEpResub/README.md

 There was no need to test the Bootstrap supplied css of this project, however I used a custom css file to supplement these rules located at static/css/style.css.
 I used the online CSS Validator at (https://jigsaw.w3.org/css-validator) to test the CSS of the application, using the "by direct input" option to copy and paste in the CSS code.

 No errors were found during this validation.

+## Javascript Validation
+I used the online validator at (https://jshint.com/) to test the very small amount of Javascript included in this application, the script code to allow the bootstrap alert messages to fade out after appearing.
+No errors were reported after validation.

+## Python Validation